mv1388/aitoolbox/README.md

 Functionality for saving model architecture and training results to S3 either during training or at the training end.
 On the other hand, the module also offers the dataset downloading from the S3 based dataset store.
-This is useful when we are experimenting with datasets and have only slow local connection, thus scp/FTP is out of the picture.
+This is useful when we are experimenting with datasets and have only a slow local connection, thus scp/FTP is out of the picture.

 ### Google Cloud